Spomky-Labs/jose/doc/component/checker_manager.md

 Your checker must implements `Jose\Checker\CheckerInterface`.

 Hereafter an example.
 Our animal checker will verify if the protected header contains the key `animal`.
-If this key exists, it verifies the animal is in the provided list.
+If this key exists, it verifies the claim `animal` is in the provided list.

 ```php
 <?php